-Khiladi Adda is considered as a “Game of Skill.”
-The game of skills can be defined as a game wherein the skills of the individuals participating in any online E-sports gaming play a dominant role rather than the mere luck of the individuals.
-The individuals in game of skills use their knowledge, skills, training and attention for participation and winning.
-Online E-sports gaming is considered to be a legal practice around the world with certain states being an exception.
-Online E-sports gaming is entirely based on the concept of Game of Skills.
+Khiladi Adda is considered as a “game of skill.” the game of skills can be defined as a game wherein the skills of the individuals participating in any online E-sports gaming play a dominant role rather than the mere luck of the individuals. the individuals in game of skills use their knowledge, skills, training and attention for participation and winning. online e-sports gaming is considered to be a legal practice around the world with certain states being an exception. online e-sports gaming is entirely based on the concept of game of skills.

-Khiladi Adda is completely legal as it offers services, E-sports like PUBG , COD , FORTNITE , CHESS , CRICKET PREDICTION etc. The services, contest(s) and program(s) related to online E-sports gaming offered by Khiladi Adda is entirely dependent on the skills, knowledge and attention of the users which makes online E-sports gaming offered at Khiladi Adda a game of skills and 100% legal.
+The services, contest(s) and program(s) related to online E-sports gaming offered by Khiladi Adda is entirely dependent on the skills, knowledge and attention of the users which makes online E-sports gaming offered at Khiladi Adda a game of skills and 100% legal.